Azure-Samples/llm-lambda-azure-converter/article/Article.md

 # Converting an AWS Lambda into an Azure Function using LLMs in Go

-The goal of this post is to show some strategies that can be used to convert AWS Lambdas into Azure Functions using LLMs.
+The goal of this post is to show some strategies that can be used to convert AWS Lambda Functions into Azure Functions using LLMs.

-> **Disclaimer:** This article is an experimental implementation of using LLMs for converting AWS Lambda functions into Azure Functions.
+> **Disclaimer:** This article is an experimental implementation about applying LLMs to convert AWS Lambda functions into Azure Functions.
 It is not intended as a defined guide for the process and does not guarantee successful conversion.
 The outcome depends on the specific code you intend to convert and the LLM that you are using.

 What would it take to convert a Lambda Function into an Azure Function?

 There are a few things that we need to take into account with Lambda Functions:

-1. Lambda functions don't use bindings.
+1. Unlike Azure Functions, AWS Lambda functions don't use bindings.

 2. Input objects in the entrypoint are received in the entry handler as a json format object.

-3. As output bindings don't exist, all output in Lambdas are handled by using the AWS SDKs.
+3. As output bindings don't exist, all outputs in Lambdas are handled by using the AWS SDKs.

 So what do we need to do the conversion?
 Let's separate the process in the following steps:

 1. Converting the Lambda entrypoint to the Azure Function format.

 2. Converting any libraries using the AWS SDKs to use an interface instead that can connect either to AWS or Azure.
-Why? well if we are doing a migration, we may want to keep using the AWS services until the data or queues are fully migrated.
+Why?
+Well, if we are doing a migration, we may want to keep using the AWS services until the data or queues are fully migrated.

-3. Finally, Azure Function configuration files, to be able to run the function, like host.json, local.settings.json, and function.json need to be generated.
-These files require some information that the lambda currently doesn't have, as it's defined from configuration, like if the input bindings are for an http input or a queue, so the information must be provided.
+3. Finally, Azure Function configuration files to be able to run the function, like host.json, local.settings.json, and function.json, need to be generated.
+These files require some information that the lambda currently doesn't have, as it's defined from configuration.
+Like if the input bindings are for an http input or a queue, so the information must be provided.

 In this article, we'll review the first step process, by using prompt engineering techniques.
 Let's start by looking at a Lambda.

 ## How does a Lambda look like?

-A basic Lambda Function in go looks like this:
+A basic Lambda Function in Go looks like this:

 ```go
 package main